-The CWDB EO Officer is responsible for monitoring small service providers (ETPS, OJTs, Work Experience employers only) defined under 29 CFR 38>4 (hhh), which includes monitoring the small service provider for adopting and publishing complaint procedures and processing complaints, in accordance with Section 188 of WIOA, 29 CFR Part 38 and the Missouri Nondiscrimination Plan and reviewing recipient's written policies to make sure those policies are nondiscriminatory.
+The CWDB EO Officer is responsible for monitoring providers (ETPS, OJTs, Work Experience employers) defined under 29 CFR 38.4 with 15 or more participants in one program year.
+This includes monitoring providers for adopting and publishing complaint procedures and processing complaints, in accordance with Section 188 of WIOA, 29 CFR Part 38 and the Missouri Nondiscrimination Plan and reviewing recipient's written policies to make sure those policies are nondiscriminatory.

-CWDB will conduct quarterly EO Monitoring, which includes, but is not limited to:
+CWDB will conduct EO Monitoring in accordance with the OWD Sub-State Monitoring policy.
+Monitoring includes, but is not limited to:

-- 1. Ensuring compliance with the nondiscrimination and equal opportunity provisions of WIOA, 29 CFR Part 38 and the Missouri Nondiscrimination Plan, and negotiating, where appropriate, with a recipient to secure voluntary compliance when noncompliance is found under 38.91 (b). - 2.
-Quarterly monitoring the compliance of recipients with WIOA section 188, 29 CFR Part 38 and the Missouri Nondiscrimination Plan, including a determination as to whether each recipient is conducting it WIOA Title I-financially assisted program or activity in a nondiscriminatory way.
-At a minimum, each annual monitoring review required must include: - a) A statistical or other quantifiable analysis of records and data kept by the recipient under 38.41, including analyses by race/ethnicity, sex, limited English proficiency, preferred language, age, and disability status; - b) An investigation of any significant differences identified in paragraph (b) (1) of this section in participation in the programs, activities, or employment provided by the recipient, to determine whether these differences appear to be caused by discrimination.
-This investigation must be conducted through review of the recipient's records and any other appropriate means; and - c) An assessment to determine whether the recipient has fulfilled its administrative obligations and any duties assigned to it under the Missouri Nondiscrimination Plan.
+- 1.Ensuring compliance with the nondiscrimination and equal opportunity provisions of WIOA, 29 CFR Part 38 and the Missouri Nondiscrimination Plan, and negotiating, where appropriate, with a recipient to secure voluntary compliance when noncompliance is found under 38.91 (b). - 2.
+Monitoring of the compliance of recipients with WIOA section 188, 29 CFR Part 38 and the Missouri Nondiscrimination Plan, including a determination as to whether each recipient is conducting it WIOA Title I-financially assisted program or activity in a nondiscriminatory way.
+At a minimum, each annual monitoring review required must include: - a.
+A statistical or other quantifiable analysis of records and data kept by the recipient under 38.41, including analyses by race/ethnicity, sex, limited English proficiency, preferred language, age, and disability status; - b.An investigation of any significant differences identified in paragraph (b) (1) of this section in participation in the programs, activities, or employment provided by the recipient, to determine whether these differences appear to be caused by discrimination.
+This investigation must be conducted through review of the recipient's records and any other appropriate means; and - c.
+An assessment to determine whether the recipient has fulfilled its administrative obligations and any duties assigned to it under the Missouri Nondiscrimination Plan.